 A:Make sure you set handshake to NONE in terminal settings.

-Q: This still don’t help me, i tried everything but still have problem.
+Q: This still doesn’t help me, i tried everything but still have the problem.

-A: Ask in comments below :) Post firmware version and pcb version with which you try to work.
+A: Ask in comments below :) Post firmware version and pcb version with which you try to work, paste the repair log.